-SmileDirectClub was introduced in 2014 as an alternative to traditional orthodontic treatment options like braces and Invisalign.
-They kickstarted a trend of at-home aligners that included several new competitors.
-And although each one has its own unique selling points, they all share one major perk: treatment entirely from home — no dental visits required.
+SmileDirectClub introduced the first at-home clear aligners in 2014 as an alternative to traditional orthodontic treatment options like braces and Invisalign.
+They kickstarted a trend of at-home treatment that resulted in several new competitors.
+And although each brand has its own unique selling points, they all share one major perk: treatment completed entirely from home — no dental visits required.

-But home aligners also boast lower costs, higher convenience, and a much shorter treatment time.
-That said, the industry is still very new, and at-home treatment isn’t a viable option for everyone.
-In this guide, we’ll take a look at some of the drawbacks of online aligners like SmileDirectClub to help you decide whether or not at-home treatment is the right choice for you.
+Home aligners also boast lower costs, higher convenience, and much shorter treatment times.
+That said, the industry is still relatively new, and at-home treatment isn’t a viable option for everyone.
+So how do you decide if the pros outweigh the cons?
+In this guide, we’ll take a look at some of the drawbacks of at-home clear aligner treatment to help you decide whether or not it’s the right choice for you.

 Table of Contents

 What Are The Downsides of Using At-Home Aligners?

 Home aligners completely transformed the orthodontic industry and made cosmetic dentistry more financially accessible.
 However, there are downsides to completing treatment entirely from home.
 For starters, you can’t choose the dentist or orthodontist that oversees your home aligner treatment.
 They’ll be selected at random, so you won’t be able to review their qualifications and experience personally.